Hydrospheredata/hydro-serving/docs/src/main/paradox/install/platform.md

     $ docker-compose up -d
     ```

-To check that everything works fine, open [http://localhost/](http://localhost/).
+To check that everything works correctly, open [http://localhost/](http://localhost/).
 By default Hydrosphere UI is available at port __80__.

 ## Kubernetes installation